-It is the outcome of a perfect storm.
-Amazon taught consumers to use credit cards, Apple got people to buy digital movies and movies, and along with Netflix convinced them that paying for premium content was a good idea.
-Then the election cycle and our current president made it clear that there was news … and there was fake news.
+The “fake news” culture hasn’t waned either, to our benefit.
+The election cycle and the Trump administration made it clear that there was news … and there was fake news.
 This has been extrapolated to high-quality content that is accurate and reliable, while other forms of content can be downright dangerous.

 But against the backdrop of dramatic paid subscription growth for streaming video services and newspaper websites, the magazine industry is making great strides in convincing consumers to pay for digital subscriptions.
 This once thought to be an impossible dream is now gaining speed at an incredible rate powered by changing consumer habits and new, inexpensive, web-based digital magazine publishing system technology.

 The Value in Building Premium Magazine Membership Programs in 2022

 Moving into 2022, we are 100% focused on helping legacy publishers launch premium membership programs that leverage their brand, their content, and their customer relationships.

 As a four-decade veteran of the publishing industry, I’ve learned that consumer revenue is more predictable and more compatible with the goals of most successful publishing organizations.
 Our content producers revel in producing high-quality accurate content that is completely aligned with reader needs.
 Suffice to say, that advertising revenue has no such alignment.

 If more consumer revenue is what you’re looking for in 2022 and beyond, consider how the success of the 100K digital subscriber club might be inspirational for your organization in producing one or more premium membership programs that are dedicated to consumer needs.